-Make up should not be worn by Year 7, 8 and 9 students, and for Year 10/11 students make up should be discreet (the definition of discreet is based on Academy staff’s professional judgement in each case).
+Make up should not be worn by Year 7, 8 and 9 students, and for Year 10/11 students make up should be discreet (the definition of discreet is based on academy staff’s professional judgement in each case).

 Jewellery should be discouraged as the school cannot accept responsibility for damage, theft or loss.
 However, the following items are acceptable:

-one fine gold or silver coloured chain around the neck;
+one fine gold or silver coloured chain around the neck

-one pair of plain stud or small sleeper earrings; one unobtrusive ring.
+one pair of plain stud or small sleeper earrings, one unobtrusive ring.

 These items are unacceptable:

-Facial and body piercing; visible undershirts.
+Facial and body piercings, visible undershirts.

 Parents are reminded that these rules are subject to change in certain subjects i.e. rings are dangerous if worn in workshops, an apron is necessary for Food Technology, Pottery and Workshop activities and jewellery must not be worn during PE or Games.
-If you are in doubt, please speak to the Academy rather than make a mistake.
-If you have any difficulties, are unable to access the website or require any advice, please contact your child’s Tutor.
+If you are in doubt, please speak to the academy rather than make a mistake.
+If you have any difficulties, are unable to access the website or require any advice, please contact your child’s tutor.

 The Head Teacher’s decision is final in all matters of uniform.

-Breeches of the Uniform Code
+Breaches of the Uniform Code

 Students are expected to wear the correct uniform appropriately (e.g. trousers around the waist, shirts fully buttoned and tucked in) at all times.
-Parents/Carers are expected to support the Academy in enforcing the uniform code.
+Parents/carers are expected to support the academy in enforcing the uniform code.

 If a student arrives in incorrect footwear they will be provided with black plimsolls to wear and their own footwear can be collected at the end of the day.

 Any student in Year 7, 8 or 9 wearing makeup, or any student in Year 10 or 11 whose make up is deemed excessive, will be sent to the Year Leader and asked to remove it.
 Hypo allergenic make up remover will be provided if necessary.
-Students who arrive at the Academy with extreme hairstyles or dyed hair will be placed in inclusion and parents contacted.
+Students who arrive at the academy with extreme hairstyles or dyed hair will be placed in inclusion and parents contacted.
 They will be unable to return to mainstream education until the problem is rectified.

 Incorrect items will be confiscated and can be collected by the student at the end of the day.